atifaziz/LinqPadless/README.md

 The compiler emits a C# script file in the same directory and with the same file name as the original `.linq` except it bears the `.csx` extension.
-It also creates a Windows batch file alongside that can be used to invoke the C# script using `csi.exe`.
+It also creates a Windows batch file alongside that does the following:

+- Checks that referenced NuGet packages are installed.
+- Installs missing NuGet packages.
+- Invoke the C# script using `csi.exe` and passes any remaining arguments.

 LINQPadless currently only supports C#.